rwieruch/blog_robinwieruch_content/react-fetching-data.md

 export default App;
 {{< /highlight >}}

+That's the most basic React.js fetch API example.
+It shows you how to get JSON in React from an API.
 However, the article is going to demonstrate it with a real world third-party API:

 {{< highlight javascript "hl_lines=3 4 11 16 18" >}}
 import React, { Component } from 'react';